 Alternate Route to Leh from Kargil via Batalik and Dah

-There exist an alternate route to reach Leh once you reach Kargil which is a bit more scenic than the usual route.
-The usual route goes like Kargil – Mulbekh – Lamayuru – Leh and the alternate, less used route goes like Kargil – Batalik – Dah – Skurbuchan – Leh.
+There exists an alternate route to reach Leh once you reach Kargil, which is a bit more scenic than the usual route.
+The usual route goes like Kargil – Mulbekh – Lamayuru – Leh and the alternate, the less used route goes like Kargil – Batalik – Dah – Skurbuchan – Leh.

 Sightseeing on Srinagar – Leh Highway

-You need to give yourself time to explore these places especially Lamayuru, Alchi and Likir monasteries.
-Hence, if you plan to cover these sightseeing places either while going towards Leh from Srinagar or towards Srinagar from Leh, then give yourself at least 3 days to cover the entire Srinagar – Leh route.
+You need to give yourself time to explore these places, especially Lamayuru, Alchi and Likir monasteries.
+Hence, if you plan to cover these sightseeing places either while going towards Leh from Srinagar or towards Srinagar from Leh, then give yourself at least three days to cover the entire Srinagar – Leh route.